vaginessa/porn-vault/README.md

   - Extend actor info with any kind of data (hair color, retired, etc.)
 - Automatic thumbnail generation on scene import
 - Optional password protection in LAN

-## Contribute

-- Open an issue!
-- Discuss!
-- Fork & create a new branch, give it the name of your feature you're implementing (e.g. "my-new-feature") & submit a pull request!

 ## Config